SEVEN STEPS TO BUYING A HOUSE

 7. CLOSE ON YOUR HOUSE

 This is it!
 The last step in the home-buying process is the closing, and if it’s successful, you’ll walk away from closing with the keys to your new home in your hands.
-Be prepared to pay closing costs, which may include various charges related to checking your credit, searching for the home’s title, appraising the house, processing the mortgage loan and private mortgage insurance, as well as any applicable attorney fees and real estate commission.
+Be prepared to pay closing costs, which may include various charges related to checking your credit, searching for the home’s title, appraising the house and processing the mortgage loan, as well as any applicable attorney fees and real estate commission.

 RENASANT BANK | LOCAL BANKING EXPERTS

 If you are hoping to buy a home, switch to Renasant Bank to have our experts by your side every step of the way.
-Contact our banking professionals when you are ready to get started!
+Contact our banking professionals to get started!